numba-mpi/numba-mpi/README.md

 ### Example comparing numba-mpi vs. mpi4py performance:

-The example below compares Numba + mpi4py vs. Numba + numba-mpi performance.
+The example below compares `Numba`+`mpi4py` vs. `Numba`+`numba-mpi` performance.
-The sample code estimates $\pi$ by integration of $4/(1+x^2)$ between 0 and 1 dividing the workload into `n_intervals` handled by separate MPI processes and then obtaining a sum using `allreduce`.
+The sample code estimates $\pi$ by numerical integration of $\int_0^1 (4/(1+x^2))dx=\pi$ dividing the workload into `n_intervals` handled by separate MPI processes and then obtaining a sum using `allreduce` (see, e.g., analogous [Matlab docs example](https://www.mathworks.com/help/parallel-computing/numerical-estimation-of-pi-using-message-passing.html)).
-The computation is carried out in a JIT-compiled function and is repeated `N_TIMES`, the repetitions and the MPI-handled reduction are done outside or inside of the JIT-compiled block for mpi4py and numba-mpi, respectively.
+The computation is carried out in a JIT-compiled function `get_pi_part()` and is repeated `N_TIMES`.
+The repetitions and the MPI-handled reduction are done outside or inside of the JIT-compiled block for `mpi4py` and `numba-mpi`, respectively.
 Timing is repeated `N_REPEAT` times and the minimum time is reported.
-The generated plot shown below depicts the speedup obtained by replacing mpi4py with numba_mpi as a function of `n_intervals` - the more often communication is needed (smaller `n_intervals`), the larger the expected speedup.
+The generated plot shown below depicts the speedup obtained by replacing `mpi4py` with `numba_mpi`, plotted as a function of `N_TIMES / n_intervals` - the number of MPI calls per interval.
+The speedup, which stems from avoiding roundtrips between JIT-compiled and Python code is significant (150%-300%) in all cases.
+The more often communication is needed (smaller `n_intervals`), the larger the measured speedup.
+Note that nothing in the actual number crunching (within the `get_pi_part()` function) or in the employed communication logic (handled by the same MPI library) differs between the `mpi4py` or `numba-mpi` solutions.
+These are the overhead of `mpi4py` higher-level abstractions and the overhead of repeatedly entering and leaving the JIT-compiled block if using `mpi4py`, which can be eliminated by using `numba-mpi`, and which the measured differences in execution time stem from.
 ```python
 import timeit, mpi4py, numba, numpy as np, numba_mpi